 The classic dry gin martini is an iconic cocktail and one that should be on every bartender's list of drinks to know.
 Though many martinis have been created, there is only one martini and few drinks can beat this simple recipe.

 There is no mystery to the martini.
 It is, quite simply, gin and dry vermouth.
 However, personal preferences among martini lovers make it a little more complicated than that.
 There are a number of ways to customize it and this has spurred a debate over the "proper" way to make a martini.
 Though it's a never-ending discussion, the only correct answer is how you, as the drinker, enjoy it best.

 The nice thing about this classic cocktail is that after you fall in love with it, you will know exactly how you like it.
 Most of this comes from adjusting the ratio of gin to vermouth and garnish selection.
 After some experimentation, you may just join the ranks of devoted martini connoisseurs.

 - In a mixing glass filled with ice cubes, combine the gin and vermouth, pouring more or less vermouth to your taste.

 - Add a dash of orange or Angostura bitters, if desired.

-- Garnish with the olive or lemon twist.
+- Garnish with olives or a lemon twist.

-No longer can you walk into a cocktail lounge and simply say "I'll have a Martini."
+No longer can you walk into a bar or lounge and simply say, "I'll have a martini."
 It often becomes a game of twenty questions:

 - Gin or vodka?